 In those situations (and many others), you have the right to appeal.
-New York lawyer Harlan Protass has extensive experience in litigating appeals and other forms of post-conviction litigation.
-In fact, he has succeeded in having the life sentences of five clients vacated decades after they were convicted – a rare feat that required extensive case evaluation and creative legal thinking.
+New York criminal defense lawyer Harlan Protass has extensive experience in litigating appeals and other forms of post-conviction litigation.
+In fact, he has succeeded in having the life sentences of nine clients vacated decades after they were convicted – a rare feat that required extensive case evaluation and creative legal thinking.
 You too can benefit from his in-depth knowledge of appellate law and procedure.
 Whether you want to appeal a guilty verdict or a lengthy sentence, or want a “second look” at your case, Attorney Harlan Protass can help you.

 Attorney Harlan Protass

 Manhattan lawyer Harlan Protass employs his extensive background and passion to provide the best possible defense to every client - in every case.Read Harlan's Bio

 Although you may feel that the outcome of your case was wrong or unfair, criminal appeals can only be based on legal error, such as arguments that evidence was improperly admitted or excluded, the judge gave the jury incorrect instructions, juror or prosecutorial misconduct or the evidence was insufficient to support a finding of guilty beyond a reasonable doubt.